hellmarbecker/blog/_drafts/2022-01-06-partitioning-in-druid-part-1-dynamic-partitioning.markdown

 ---
 ![Test Tubes](/assets/2022-01-06-0-test-tubes.jpg)

-In addition to segmenting data by time, Druid allows to introduce a secondary partitioning within each segment.
+In addition to segmenting data by time, Druid allows to introduce a secondary partitioning within each time chunk.
 There are various strategies:
 - dynamic partitioning
 - hash partitioning
 - single dim partitioning